rustic-ml/NyxsOwl/docs/forcasting_trade_strategies.md

 OxiDiviner provides a suite of powerful time series forecasting models with **enhanced adaptive capabilities** introduced in version 1.2.0.
 While these models can generate accurate predictions, translating these forecasts into actionable trading or investment strategies requires careful consideration, robust testing, and a clear understanding of how each model's output can be interpreted.

-This guide provides an overview of how you might approach building strategies using various models available in OxiDiviner, with special emphasis on the **new flexible adaptive forecasting features** in version 1.2.0.
+This guide provides an overview of how you might approach building strategies using various models available in OxiDiviner, with special emphasis on the **new flexible adaptive forecasting features** in version 1.2.0 and **cutting-edge performance optimizations** based on latest 2024-2025 research.

 **Disclaimer**: The information provided here is for educational purposes only and should not be considered financial advice.
 All trading strategies involve risk, and past performance is not indicative of future results.
 Always conduct thorough backtesting and risk assessment before deploying any strategy with real capital.